mukeshraeee/mukeshraeee.github.io/_pages/contact.md

 ### About My Name

-Amrit is my given name and Thapa, my family name.
-One can either call me Amrit or Thapa.
+Thapa is my family name, and Amrit is my given name.
+You can call me Amrit or Thapa, or both at the same time.